 Students are introduced to the economic causes of climate change.
 A global perspective combined with emphasis on the role of uncertainty and sustainable development is used to explore policy responses.

-Prerequisite: ECON 200 and Completion of College Math Competency, or ECON 214.
+Prerequisite: ECON 200 and Completion of College Math Milestone, or ECON 214.

 Offered: Annually (odd years).